dictvm/blog/content/about.md

 slug = "about"
 +++

-My name is Daniel Heitmann and I’m a Site Reliability Engineer at trivago.
+My name is Daniel Heitmann and I’m a Site Reliability Engineer at trivago while also offering consulting services.

 I’m moving YAML around and glueing various open source components together to form reliable systems at scale.
 I also occasionally contribute back to some of those projects.